francesNLP/MappingChange/README.md

 | 📊 Notebooks            | Exploratory and comparative analysis of KGs and DataFrames               | [`/Notebooks`](./Notebooks)                                                                         | Jupyter (.ipynb)              |
 | 🔎 Search Indexes       | Full-text + semantic search via Elasticsearch (SPARQL + REST access)      | [Frances Platform](http://www.frances-ai.com), [Usage Guide](./KG_ES_USAGE.md)                      | Elasticsearch / JSON / SPARQL |

 ## 🔍 From Unstructured Text to Structured Knowledge

-MappingChange tackles a fundamental challenge in historical NLP and Semantic Web research: **transforming noisy, unstructured OCR data into coherent, article-level structured content**.
+**MappingChange** addresses a core challenge in historical NLP and Semantic Web research:
+**transforming noisy, unstructured OCR data into coherent, article-level structured content.**

-The Gazetteers of Scotland were digitized as **page-level XMLs**, lacking article layout markers or semantic annotations—a common scenario in many historical corpora (depending on their OCR-ed scanned techniques).
-But this problem is not limited to historical sources: **modern born-digital corpora containing unstructured free text can exhibit similar challenges** when structure is implicit or inconsistently applied.
+The *Gazetteers of Scotland* were digitized as **page-level XML files** (as free-text at the page level), lacking article layout markers, section boundaries, or semantic annotations—a common situation in historical corpora, especially those processed via OCR from scanned documents.
+However, this challenge also applies to **modern born-digital corpora**, where structure is often implicit or inconsistently applied.

-This poses several key difficulties:
+This task presents several key challenges:

-- 🧩 **Article segmentation is not trivial**: Articles can range from two lines to twenty pages, start mid-column or mid-page, and lack consistent visual separators.
-Entries often blend with headers, footers, or adjacent entries.
+- 🧩 **Article segmentation is non-trivial**: Articles vary widely in length—from just a few words to multi-page narratives.
+They often begin mid-column or mid-page and are not clearly separated from surrounding text.

-- ⚡️ **No clear boundary between content and metadata**: Page numbers, running titles, and section headers appear in the same OCR layer as article content, making it hard to isolate meaningful segments with rules alone.
+- ⚡️ **No clear boundary between content and metadata**: Page numbers, running titles, and section headers appear in the same OCR layer as article content, making it difficult to isolate meaningful segments with rule-based methods.

-- 🔭 **Place name ambiguity**: Many locations share names (e.g., "Springfield"), requiring context (e.g., county, neighboring places) to distinguish them correctly across entries and editions.
+- 🔭 **Place name ambiguity**: Many locations (e.g., “Springfield”) appear multiple times across Scotland.
+Disambiguating them requires contextual information such as county names or neighboring places.

-- 🔍 **Layout inconsistency and OCR errors**: Variations in scan quality, column structure, and print formatting affect OCR accuracy, compounding the difficulty of clean segmentation.
+- 🔍 **Layout inconsistency and OCR noise**: Scan quality, column structure, typography, and OCR performance vary significantly across editions, complicating reliable text segmentation.

-- ❌ **Limits of unstructured corpora**: Without article-level structure, historical corpora are often reduced to keyword counts or regex-style searches — hindering semantic enrichment, alignment, and temporal comparison.
+- ❌ **Structural limitations of unsegmented corpora**: Without article-level structure, historical collections are often reduced to keyword searches or regex-based filtering, limiting any meaningful semantic modeling or temporal analysis.

 > These issues make large-scale semantic modeling infeasible without first extracting coherent, self-contained articles.

 ### 🖼️ OCR Page-Level Format

 <img src="./Notebooks/figures/1803-gazetteer-page.jpg" alt="First page of 1803 Gazetteer" width="400"/>

 *Figure: First page from the 1803 Gazetteer.
-Articles begin mid-page, vary in length, and contain embedded headers and footnotes.*
+Articles begin mid-page, vary in length, and include embedded headers and footnotes.
+Article names are in uppercase, followed by punctuation (e.g., "." or ";").
+Long articles may span multiple pages; short entries may be only a few words.
+Alternative names appear in parentheses.
+Headers are two sets of three uppercase words (e.g., “ABB ABBE”).*

 <img src="./Notebooks/figures/1884-gazetteer-page.jpg" alt="First page of 1884 Gazetteer" width="400"/>

-*Figure: The 1884 edition shows a denser two-column layout, inconsistent casing, and smaller font shifts.
-Article boundaries are visually ambiguous.
-Note the change in title from “The Gazetteer of Scotland” to “Ordnance Gazetteer of Scotland.”*

----
+*Figure: First page from the 1884 Gazetteer.
+This edition uses a denser two-column layout and the first page begins without headers.
+The title has changed to “Ordnance Gazetteer of Scotland.”
+Articles can still vary greatly in length.
+Article names are capitalized, followed by commas, with alternative names sometimes introduced by "or" or included in parentheses.
+Subsequent pages include headers showing the first and last articles names in uppercase on the page.*

+> ⚠️ **Note**: These two examples illustrate typical OCR layouts, but every gazetteer edition differs in format, conventions, and typography.
+As a result, **a separate information extraction strategy was developed per edition** to ensure accurate article segmentation and interpretation.

 ### 📄 Corresponding OCR/XML Structure

+Note that article extraction is not performed from the image itself, but from the XML-encoded OCR text.
+In these XMLs, there is **no distinction** between headers, article content, and footnotes.
+All text is flattened into a continuous stream of `CONTENT` strings with no structural annotations or layout information.

 <img src="./Notebooks/figures/Pag2-1884Image.jpg" alt="Page 2 of 1884 Gazetteer" width="500"/>